|

 primarily for our own ends, or to help improve the social conditions

 and the cultural quality of life of the people in our communities?
+Community radio stations are not looking for profit, but to provide

 a service to society.
 Naturally, this is a service that attempts